Our Community Picks – The Most Popular Rolex Models

 Before we delve into the results though, it’s time for some honourable mentions which composed the majority of the Other Section.
 These are, in no particular order, the Air-King, the Milgauss, the Datejust, the Day-Date, the Skydweller, and the Cellini Prince.

 In sixth place, we find the Yacht-Master, pictured above on the wrist of Brad Pitt.
-Although it doesn’t get that much spotlight, it offers for many a colourful alternative to the submariner.
+Although it doesn’t get that much spotlight, it offers many a colourful alternative to the submariner.
 Similar in function, it goes more under the radar than its iconic brother and offers a wide range of different sizes and colour variations.

 Next up in fifth place is the Explorer.
-Many consider it the purest watches of the Rolex current lineup.
+Many consider it the purest watch of the Rolex current lineup.
 With no unnecessary fluff, this time-only classic has stood the test of time to make up an essential piece of the Rolex collection.
 Here we see Tom Hanks wearing his Explorer.

 In fourth place, we find the Sea-Dweller, in this picture on the wrist of Tiger Woods.
 Known as the big-daddy among the Rolex watches, this watch is anything but quiet.
 The purest representation of form follows function, this watch has only one job, and that is to be tough.
 While too loud for some, this classic dive watch has gained a following for its uncompromising attitude.